KA-Huis/space-management/README.md

 ### Installation

+Make sure that a Traefik reverse proxy is running.
+See [KA-Huis/traefik-gateway](https://github.com/KA-Huis/traefik-gateway).

+Run `./setup.sh`.
+This will setup the application for you.

 ## Branching model

 * **Branch `production`:** This branch will be used to build an artefact that can be deployed to the production environment.